powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-mapping.md

 ```

 #### Tap Changer Blocking Automaton
-Block tap-changers when one of the monitored voltages goes below a threshold.
+Blocks tap changers when one of the monitored voltages goes below a threshold.
 With specific attributes:
 - `transformers`: static ids handling three types of equipment:
   - transformer